-In this article Susanne Madsen explains: what is delegation in project management and how to practise it effectively, thoughtfully, and with success.
+In this article Susanne Madsen explains: what is delegation in project management and how to practice it effectively, thoughtfully, and with success.
 Based on decades of experience she shares with you her guidelines for delegating authority, responsibility, tasks and more to become a better manager or project management leader.

 What is Delegation in Management?

-In order to become a highly effective and truly successful project management leader, you must know what is delegation and focus on the areas that make the most difference to the success of your project.
+In order to become a highly effective and truly successful project management leader, you must know what is delegation and focus on the areas that make the greatest difference to the success of your project.

-These areas include risk and issue management, project planning, managing senior stakeholders, ensuring quality of the end product, and leading and motivating the team.
+These areas include risk and issue management, project planning, managing senior stakeholders, ensuring the quality of the end product, and leading and motivating the team.
 Delegating lower level administrative tasks and detailed planning is important if you want to spend your time effectively.

 By delegating, not only do you free yourself up to focus on what is really important, you also help grow and develop other people.
 When you delegate correctly, you motivate and stretch the person you are delegating to, and you contribute to his or her professional development needs, confidence, and competence.